DHTMLX/docs-todolist/docs/api/events/setproject_event.md

 @short: fires when changing the active project

 :::info
-The event fires when you use the [setProject] method not the [activeProject] property to change the active project
+The event fires when you use the [setProject] method to change the currently active project
 :::

 ### Usage